-- 1.1 The Council is required by regulations issued under the Local Government in Scotland Act 2003 and the Chartered Institute of Public Finance and Accountancy's (CIPFA) Code of Practice on Treasury Management (revised 2017) to approve a Treasury Management Strategy before the start of each financial year.
-The Council is also required by regulation to have regard to CIPFA's Prudential Code (revised 2017) under Part 7 of the Local Government in Scotland Act 2003.
-In addition, the Consent by Scottish Ministers for the Investment of Money by Scottish Local Authorities Regulation (April 2010) requires the Council to approve an Investment Strategy before the start of each financial year. - 1.2 The Treasury Management and Investment Strategy attached to this report complies fully with these requirements and provides; - a summary of the Council's capital plans; - outlines the Treasury Management Strategy in relation to borrowing and the impact of council plans on borrowing; - outlines the Investment Strategy including the instruments available for investments and permitted counterparties. - 1.3 The strategy provides key prudential and treasury indicators to 2027/28 which clearly articulate the operational parameters associated with Treasury Management and Investment as well as offering assurance in relation to the affordability and sustainability of capital investment plans.
+- 1.1 The Council is required by regulations issued under the Local Government in Scotland Act 2003 and the Chartered Institute of Public Finance and Accountancy's Treasury Management in the Public Services: Code of Practice 2021 Edition (the CIPFA Code) to approve a Treasury Management Strategy before the start of each financial year.
+The Council is also required by regulation to have regard to CIPFA's Prudential Code for Capital Finance in Local Authorities (2021) under Part 7 of the Local Government in Scotland Act 2003.
+In addition, the Consent by Scottish Ministers for the Investment of Money by Scottish Local Authorities, which came into force in April 2010, requires the Authority to approve an Investment Strategy before the start of each financial year. - 1.2 The Treasury Management and Investment Strategy attached to this report complies fully with these requirements and provides: - a summary of the Council's capital plans; - an outline of the treasury management strategy in relation to borrowing and the impact of capital plans on this borrowing; and - an outline of the investment strategy including the type of instruments available for investment and our permitted counterparties.